lucasm/findto/README.md

 ### Privacy & Terms

 Findto respects users privacy and don't store any searches.
-Findto also show materials protected by copyright.
+Findto also show materials protected by intelectual property (brands of services).
 Read our [Privacy](https://findto.app/privacy) and [Terms](https://findto.app/terms).